Home > Digital technologies > AI and big data > Web scraping: how to automatically retrieve data from the web

 2. Comply with GDPR

-In addition to respecting the T&Cs, the web scraper must respect GDPR, applicable to any data processing.
-En case of non-compliance, the amount of sanctions can be up to 20 million euros or in the case of a company up to 4% of the global annual turnover.
+In addition to respecting the T&Cs, the web scraper must respect GDPRapplicable to all data processing.
+En the event of non-compliance, the penalties can amount to up to €20 million or, in the case of a company, up to 4% of worldwide annual turnover..

-3. Respect copyright
+3. Respecting copyright

-Databases are protected by copyright, and by a sui generis right (in its own right) protecting their producer (articles L. 112-3 and L. 341-1 of the French Intellectual Property Code).
-The maximum penalties incurred in the event of violation are a fine of 300,000 euros and 3 years of imprisonment..
+Databases are protected by copyright, and by a sui generis right (in its own right) protecting the producer (articles L. 112-3 and L. 341-1 of the French Intellectual Property Code).
+The maximum penalties for breaches are a fine of €300,000 and 3 years' imprisonment..

 • Practice web scraping outside peak hours of the site, when servers are more available;